devlikeapro/waha/docs/site/content/en/docs/how-to/plus-version/index.md

 ### Boosty
 We use Boosty to get donations (Patreon analogue) - [https://boosty.to/wa-http-api](https://boosty.to/wa-http-api).

-Go ahead and get your monthly password to get no license expiration WhatsApp HTTP API - either subscribe or use one time donation!
+Go ahead and get your monthly password to get no license expiration WhatsApp HTTP API!

 {{< alert icon="💡" text="If you stay subscribed - the donation amount will never change for you and always be $19 to get monthly updates!" />}}